MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Introduction

-Our contributions can be summarized as follows.
-1) We introduce a novel, tuning-free methodology referred to as Disentangled Inversion Control (DIC), designed to facilitate both consistent manipulations of musical elements and intricate non-rigid editing tasks.
-2) An \textit{Harmonic Attention Control} framework is introduced to unify cross-attention control and self-attention control, which enables both rigid and non-rigid editing.
-3) We present \textit{Disentangled Inversion Technique} to achieve superior results with negligible inversion error without optimization by branch disentanglement, aiding in accurately editing the music while preserving the structural information.
-4) We introduce a tailored benchmark for music editing, named \textit{ZoME-Bench}, and Experimental results on ZoME-Bench demonstrate that DIC outperforms baselines, achieving substantial gains in both essential content preservation and editing fidelity.
+Due to the lack of standardized benchmarks in music editing, we also introduce a new benchmark \textbf{ZoME-Bench}, consisting of 1,100 audio clips in 10 rigorously curated editing categories across rigid and non-rigid tasks.
+Each entry is carefully assembled, comprising a source prompt, a source audio, a target text prompt, human instruction, and blended words intended for editing.
+We then extensively evaluate MEDIC and baselines on ZoME-Bench and other datasets.
+Our contributions can be summarized as follows. \begin{itemize}[leftmargin=*,noitemsep] \item We introduce a novel, \textbf{training-free} methodology called \textbf{Disentangled Inversion Control (DIC)}, designed to facilitate consistent manipulations of musical elements and intricate non-rigid editing tasks.
+We develop a zero-shot music editing system \textbf{MEDIC} based on DIC. \item Disentangled Inversion Control includes two critical algorithmic designs. (a) A \textbf{Harmonized Attention Control} framework is introduced to unify cross-attention and mutual self-attention control, which enables both rigid and non-rigid editing. (b) \textbf{Disentangled Inversion Technique} is proposed to achieve superior results with negligible inversion error by branch disentanglement and correction, aiding in accurately editing the music while preserving the content information. \item We introduce \textit{ZoME-Bench}, a new benchmark for music editing complete with comprehensive evaluation metrics.
+It consists of 1,100 audio clips categorized into 10 rigorously curated editing tasks, encompassing both rigid and non-rigid tasks. \item Experimental results on ZoME-Bench indicate that MEDIC outperforms competitive baselines, achieving significant improvements in edit fidelity and essential content preservation, as depicted in Figure~\ref{fig:spider}.
+Moreover, MEDIC achieves state-of-the-art performance under the \textit{variable-length music editing settings} of the commonly used MusicDelta dataset. \end{itemize}